 → Writing Prompt 25: Have you ever stood up for an injustice?
 Were you afraid when you did?
 What did you do and what was the end result of your courage?

-→ Writing Prompt 26: What if Punxsutawney Phil was so groggy when he was woken up, that he accidentally predicted six more months of winter.
+→ Writing Prompt 26: What if Punxsutawney Phil was so groggy when he was woken up, that he accidentally predicted six more months of winter, instead of six more weeks.
 How would that affect you?
 Would all of your summer plans have to be canceled?

 → Writing Prompt 27: The 1993 movie, Groundhog Day, had the main character reliving the same day over and over again.
 It might be fun if you were able to pick a great day to live over again once in a while.
 However, if you had to do it endlessly, how long do you think it would be before you got bored with everyday being the same?
 Or would you never get bored if it was a truly great day?